- of the population receives some form of WFP assistance

-WFP has been a strategic and operational partner of the Government of Jordan since 1964 assisting vulnerable and food insecure Jordanians and, most recently, supporting the national management of the refugee crisis and its consequences.
+WFP has been a strategic and operational partner of the Government of Jordan since 1964 assisting vulnerable and food insecure Jordanians and, supporting the national management of the refugee crisis and its consequences.

 WFP’s operations are innovative, rely on new technologies and contribute to the national economy.
 Jordan was the first country in the world where WFP used the innovative Blockchain technology to support its cash transfers to Syrian refugees.